 (8) income from property acquired by a method listed in paragraphs (1) through (7) of this subsection if the income is not attributable to the personal effort of a spouse.

 For purposes of distribution of property between parties, there is a rebuttable presumption that all property acquired by either spouse during the marriage (defined as the date of marriage and before a judgment of dissolution of marriage) is marital property.
-This presumption includes non-marital property transferred into some form of co-ownership between the spouses, regardless of how title is held.
+This presumption includes non-marital property transferred into some form of co-ownership between the spouses, regardless of how the title is held.
 A spouse may overcome this presumption by showing that:

 Some types of property can be considered both non-marital and marital.
-For example, all pension and retirement benefits in which either spouse acquired or participated in during the marriage are presumed to be marital property.
+For example, all pension and retirement benefits in which either spouse acquired or participated during the marriage are presumed to be marital property.
 However, any portion of those benefits that existed prior to the marriage are likely non-marital property.
 These include pension benefits under the Illinois Pension Code, defined benefit plans, defined contribution plans and accounts, individual retirement accounts, and non-qualified plans.
 A spouse may overcome the presumption that these pension benefits are marital property by showing that the pension benefits were acquired by a method listed above.
 The valuation and mechanisms for the division of these types of benefits are often governed by procedures established by the plan provider.
 Depending on the specific plan or the plan’s rules, an attorney or other qualified third party may be required to prepare a special order in order to effectuate the distribution of these types of retirement benefits between parties following a court granting their divorce.

 In other cases, parties may own property that is not able to be divided at the time of divorce, such as stock options and restricted stock or life insurance policies.
 In such cases, the court must make special considerations in allocating this property between spouses in addition to considerations as to whether the property is marital property.